 The state has allocated funds to support economic revitalization in areas impacted from Hurricane Ida and the May 2021 Floods through a suite of programs described below.
 The state understands that residential communities cannot fully recover and thrive without businesses returning to the community, as they provide essential services and employment to local residents.
 It is imperative that the state invest in those businesses that support recovering neighborhoods, provide local employment opportunities and produce the foods consumed directly or indirectly by local residents.
-In order to ensure these businesses remain viable and resilient in the face of future disasters, the state may provide technical assistance and mitigation support to the impacted businesses, which may include but not be limited to: training to develop a business continuity plan or institute better recordkeeping, accounting and inventory practices; resources to assess flood risk for the business location; information on securing generator hookups and other similar measures.
-The state has prioritized businesses that experienced physical or financial losses as a result of the disaster and remain in need of immediate financial assistance to reopen or remain viable in the impacted communities.
+In order to ensure these businesses remain viable and resilient in the face of future disasters, the state may provide technical assistance and mitigation support to the impacted businesses, which may include but not be limited to: training to develop a business continuity plan or institute better recordkeeping, accounting and inventory practices; resources to assess flood risk for the businesses that experienced physical or financial losses as a result of the disaster and remain in need of immediate financial assistance to reopen or remain viable in the impacted communities.